What's Family Therapy?

 This principle examines how emotions impact broader social behavior and can contribute to progressive and regressive societal periods.
 This concept draws connections between family emotional functioning and societal emotional functioning.

 During Bowen family therapy sessions, the therapist will help family members understand how their family dynamic impacts mental health and behavior.
 The therapist will recommend strategies to prevent and resolve conflicts.
-People may reach out for professional family psychotherapy to help their loved ones overcome substance abuse, treat mental illness, or get through a divorce.
+People may reach out for professional family psychotherapy to help their loved ones overcome substance use challenges, treat mental illness, or get through a divorce.
 The Cleveland Clinic recommends family therapy as a resource for adjusting to big changes in life such as divorce, moving, aging, or the death of a family member.

-Bowen family therapy may resolve problems within a family, or help individuals within the family unit understand each other better.
+Family therapy may resolve problems within a family, or help individuals within the family unit understand each other better.
 It can also be used for individuals who want to explore how their family dynamics have affected their lives.
 In some cases, Bowen family systems therapy can be utilized as a preventative step to address and resolve a conflict before it happens.
 The focus of Bowen Family Therapy goes beyond just finding short term relief from familial problems through conflict resolution and addresses the core thoughts, beliefs, and behaviors that are negatively impacting the family unit.

 Research has demonstrated the effectiveness of family counseling services and the overall benefits of family counseling delivered online.
 For instance, one study explored the efficacy of using telehealth for family therapy.
-Its meta-analyses found that telehealth and face-to-face therapy delivered equivalent outcomes for child behavioral problems and parental depression.
+It found that telehealth and face-to-face therapy delivered equivalent outcomes for child behavioral problems and parental depression.
 When signing up for telehealth treatment, you can choose between phone, video, and live chat sessions with your licensed therapist, making it a flexible treatment option.

 Takeaway